Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/code-snippets.md

 ## Code Snippets in Completion Lists

-Languages that wish to include code snippet support may wish to list code snippet metadata items in the `Ctrl+Space` completion lists.
+Languages that wish to include code snippet support may wish to list code snippet metadata items in the <kbd>Ctrl</kbd>+<kbd>Space</kbd> completion lists.
 The [.NET Languages Add-on](../../dotnet-languages-addon/index.md) languages include this feature.

 When a code snippet is selected in the completion list, its shortcut is inserted into the editor.
-Then if the user presses the `Tab` key next, and assuming a code snippet provider is registered on the language (see above), the related code snippet is inserted.
+Then if the user presses the <kbd>Tab</kbd> key next, and assuming a code snippet provider is registered on the language (see above), the related code snippet is inserted.